percona/pmm-qa/README.md

 2. Checkout `master` branch for pmm-qa Repo
 3. To run tests on your local systems, delete `codecept.json` and rename `local.codecept.json` to `codecept.json`
 4. Make sure to update URL of the application in the `webdriver` helper in the configuration file (codecept.json)
+5. Install latest version of JDK on your system
-5. Install Selenium Standalone server via npm globally using `npm install selenium-standalone -g`
+6. Install Selenium Standalone server via npm globally using `npm install selenium-standalone -g`
-6. Run Selenium server `selenium-standalone start`
+7. Run the following `selenium-standalone install && selenium-standalone start`
-7. Inside the root folder for `pmm-qa` run `npm install` this will install all required packages
+8. Inside the root folder for `pmm-qa` run `npm install` this will install all required packages

 ## How to use
 Run all Tests: